hphelion/documentation/cli.unix.compute.md

     $ hpcloud servers:add bat large -i 5575 -v bootable -k brat Created server 'bat' with id '535545'.

+There is also an article about creating and [Accessing Servers with Managed Key Pairs](/cli/unix/articles/managedkeypairs).

 Display the console of a server:

     $ hpcloud servers:console cli_test_srv1